hmcts/ccd-docker/README.md

 ### Ready for take-off 🛫

 Back to [http://localhost:3451](http://localhost:3451), you can now log in with the email and password defined at [step 1](#1-create-a-caseworker-user).
-If you left the password out when creating the caseworker, by default it's set to: `password`.
+If you left the password out when creating the caseworker, by default it's set to: `Pa55word11`.

 ## Compose branches